Home / Dental Services / Non-Surgical Treatments

 Irrigation

 Irrigation pulses a jet of high-pressure water through a small handheld device, rinsing plaque and tartar away from the surface of the teeth and along the gum line.
-You can do irrigation for gum disease at home with tools such as a Water Pik or Hydro Floss.
-Additionally, routine irrigations performed by a periodontist will use professional-grade device and medicated solutions to ensure maximum control of gum disease.
+You can do irrigation for gum disease at home with tools such as Water Pik or Hydro Floss.
+Additionally, routine irrigation performed by a periodontist will use professional-grade devices and medicated solutions to ensure maximum control of gum disease.

 Antibiotics

 Treatment with antibiotics is an important step for patients suffering from advanced gum disease.
 Antibiotics for gum disease, which may include amoxicillin or metronidazole, can successfully eliminate infection below the gum line, allowing the mouth to heal.
-When you visit our practice, our experienced professionals will determine the best course of action and prescribe any medications, as well as develop a proper treatment plan for you.
+Our experienced professionals will determine the best course of action and prescribe any medications, as well as develop a proper treatment plan for you.

 Deep Cleaning: Scaling